The Amazing Race 6: Contestants

-Jonathan and Victoria appeared on a special episode of Dr. Phil to try to improve their marriage.
-Jonathan and Victoria then competed on Battle of the Network Reality Stars.
+Jonathan & Victoria appeared on a special episode of Dr. Phil to try to improve their marriage.
+Jonathan & Victoria then competed on Battle of the Network Reality Stars.
 Later, in a celebrity version of Fear Factor, Victoria attacked contestant Jon "Jonny Fairplay" Dalton (of Survivor: Pearl Islands), and Jonathan attacked host Joe Rogan, resulting in their expulsion from the show.
 Aaron competed on the twelfth season of Food Network Star and on Cutthroat Kitchen.

 Results

 The following teams are listed with their placements in each leg.
 Placements are listed in finishing order.